Here’s an easy and delicious way to get rid of 6 pounds of tomatoes in one fell swoop – you’re going to be making LOTS of sauce.

 Electric pressure cookers all have different saute, brown, and reduction settings that all cook to different temperatures and times.
 I found that on the Instant Pot that the “Saute LESS” setting worked the best – however it times out at 30 minutes, so when you go to check and stir the tomatoes it’s time to start that setting, again.
 For the Breville Fast Slow Pro the setting that worked the best was “Saute LO” which will run for 40 minutes before needing to be re-set – the “Reduction” setting of the Breville only goes for 10 minutes and cannot be increased so I don’t recommend using it unless you want to re-set it six times.
 I just got a Fagor LUX, and have not had a chance to make this sauce in it, yet, but the “Simmer” setting should work here -it goes for 30 minutes at a time.

-For electric pressure cookers without the brown or saute’ function, just choose any pressure program and use it with the lid open (be aware that these could time out at 20 or 30 minutes – so be sure to check that the cooker is still in “heat-up” mode when you go swish everything around).
+For electric pressure cookers without the brown or saute’ function, just choose any pressure program and use it with the lid open (be aware that these could timeout at 20 or 30 minutes – so be sure to check that the cooker is still in “heat-up” mode when you go swish everything around).

 Use it plain or fancied-up

-This basic sauce is pretty darn good on its own, but with a few additions you can get completely different flavors and effects.
+This basic sauce is pretty darn good on its own, but with a few additions, you can get completely different flavors and effects.
 Toss in grilled zucchini strips for a nice summer feel.
 Or, add tuna and capers for a one pot meal.
 Or, mix-in a cup of ricotta to turn this into a creamy “pink” sauce.
-Leave a comment, below, to let us know how you used or zazzed up your large-batch tomato sauce!
+Leave a comment, below, to let us know how you used or zazzed-up your large-batch tomato sauce!

 Preserving the harvest..

 Personally, my family goes through A LOT of tomato sauce so stacking these jars in the refrigerator is not a problem for us.
-However, if you want to keep the sauce for longer, let it cool and transfer to zip-loc bags and freeze.
-If you have a pressure canner, or a pressure cooker/canner, hot pack it and process it for the “pasta sauce (no meat)” pressure canning processing time appropriate for your jar size, canner type and altitude.
+However, if you want to keep the sauce for longer, let it cool and transfer to zip-lock bags and freeze.
+If you have a pressure canner, or a pressure cooker/canner, hot pack it and process it for the “pasta sauce (no meat)” pressure canning processing time appropriate for your jar size, canner type, and altitude.

 - Serves: about 4-5 pint (500ml) jars